+While credit cards have numerous benefits, there’s one factor that can send many cardholders running for the hills—poor customer service.
 When the thought of calling your credit card company gives you a headache, it’s hard to imagine staying for the long haul.
-Let’s have a look at some card issuers who are known for taking good care of their customers.
+Let’s have a look at some major card issuers that are known for taking good care of their customers.

-5 credit card issuers with the best customer service
+5 major credit card issuers with the best customer service

-Consumers considering a new credit card may want to pay special attention to companies who have received high rankings for how they treat their customers in both good times and bad.
-J.D.
-Power’s 2018 Credit Card Satisfaction Study is the premier source on overall customer satisfaction since it considered the opinions of over 24,000 credit card customers in the U.S.
+Consumers considering a new credit card may want to pay special attention to companies who have received high rankings for how they treat their customers during the good times and the bad.
+The J.D.
+Power 2021 Credit Card Satisfaction Study is the premier source for determining overall customer satisfaction.
+The 2021 study included responses from nearly 28,000 credit card customers.

-Their survey results show that, although most major credit card issuers score relatively high, some card issuers stand out from the pack when it comes to pleasing their customers.
+Their survey results show that, although most major credit card issuers score relatively high, some card issuers stand out when it comes to pleasing their customers.

-Discover earned the #1 spot in J.D.
-Power’s 2018 Credit Card Satisfaction Study, with 836 points out of a possible 1,000 points.
-That’s much higher than the industry average of 801.
-Not only does Discover offer a consumer-friendly mobile app that lets you monitor your account, make payments and redeem rewards, but they promise U.S.-based customer service.
-You have 24-hour access to the customer service line, and you can also contact them by mail.
+Discover earned the No. 2 spot in J.D.
+Power’s 2021 study, with 837 points out of 1,000 points.
+That’s much higher than the major issuer average of 809.
+Not only does Discover offer a consumer-friendly mobile app that lets you monitor your account, make payments and redeem rewards, but it promises that its customer service is based in the U.S. You also have 24-hour access to the customer service line, and you can contact them by mail.

-Cards like the Discover it® Cash Back and Discover it® Miles come with no annual fees and no foreign transaction fees.
-Their rewards programs are straightforward as well; allowing you to redeem rewards for cash back, statement credits, gift cards and merchandise.
+Discover has fan-favorite cards like the Discover it® Cash Back and Discover it® Miles, which come with no annual fees and no foreign transaction fees.
+Their rewards programs are straightforward as well, allowing you to redeem rewards for cash back, statement credits, gift cards and merchandise.